PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 ---

 # Interface Design
 After covering the basics of interaction design, we're going to look at interface design: the means by which users communicate with computerized devices.
-We're also going to look into flow theory, engagement and immersioin, and we will cover prototyping techniques, specifically you're going to learn how to build a wireframe prototype in Adobe XD!
+We're also going to look into flow theory, engagement and immersioin!
+Finally, we're going to continue working on our wireframe prototype, specifically finishing the vertical slice of our wireframe prototype in proto.io!

 ## Learning Objectives:
 After this module, you'll gain a basic understanding and learn how to apply:
 1. Flow;
 2. Interface Design;
-3. Prototyping with Adobo XD.
+3. Prototyping with proto.io.

 Table of contents:
 1. Flow: .5 hours
 2. User Interface Design: .5 hours
-3. Defining User Stories: 1 hour
-4. Adobe XD Tutorial: 3 hour
-5. Prototyping: Building a wireframe prototype using Adobe XD: 2 hours
+3. Prototyping: Building a wireframe prototype using proto.io: 2 hours

 **Now, open your worklog and plan the different tasks for today there!**